LPx1/LunarLander/README.md

 # LunarLander

-The objective of this project was to implement forces on our lander such as gravity, thruster, and turbulence to simulate a landing of our lunar lander onto our terrain.
+The object of this project was to implement force on our lander as well as calculate collision detection so that the lander may land on the surface of the terrain.
+Creating such forces such as thrust force, gravitational force and turbulence.

 ![](https://github.com/LPx1/MoonLander/blob/master/lunarlander.png)